Jacksonblair/Monogame1/README.md

     [x] Server must accept connection
     [x] Send message from client to server
     [x] Send message from server to client
-    [ ] Manually seriualize 'AddPlayerPacket'
+    [x] Manually serialize 'AddPlayerPacket'
-    [ ] Manually serialize 'RemovePlayerPacket'
+    [x] Manually serialize 'RemovePlayerPacket'
-    [ ] Serialize ^ when sent from server to client.
+    [x] Serialize ^ when sent from server to client.
+    [x] Remove player when packet arrives
+    [x] Add player when pakcet arrives
+    [ ] Replicate player position to server, and to other players.
+        [ ] Confirm position being sent to server
+        [ ] Confirm player pos being replicated from server to client [ ] Confirm correct number of players being shown on server and client [ ] Render some debug details about num of clients, etc [ ] Figure out why there's a third player on one client

     [ ] Log in to Server
         [ ] Get snapshot of players